damouse/PyBLEPeripheral/README.md

 Sample BLE peripheral implementation written in Python.
 Its mostly a mix of existing sources.

-This is a Python 2.7 project that uses `pipenv`.
+This is a Python 2.7 project because I couldn't get the `dbus` libraries installed and working on Python 3.4.
 It was tested on a Raspberry Pi 3 with `bluez` version 5.46.

-Note: this project doesn't appear to work with Python 3-- could not install `python-dbus` on 3.

 ## Setup